koenderks/aRtsy/README.md

 #### Collatz conjecture

-The Collatz conjecture is also known as 3x+1.
+The Collatz conjecture is also known as `3x+1`.
 The algorithm draws lines according to a simple rule set:

-1. Take any number
+1. Take any positive number.
 2. If the number is even, divide it by 2.
 3. If the number is odd, multiply the number by 3 and add 1.